 First, let me tell you a little about myself.
-My name is Matthew Houser and I am 18 years old!
-I am a super committed follower of Jesus and love walking with Him.
-I also love the Church and am there at least twice a week.
-I am fired up about world missions and and want to see the nations reached with God’s love.
+My name is Matthew Houser I am a super committed follower of Jesus and love walking with Him.
+I am fired up about world missions and want to see the nations reached with God’s love.
 I like to travel, golf, hike, ski, and just about anything outside.
-I am also an entrepreneur and have started my own company, had employees and even tried to sell the company before my family moved to another state.
+I am also an entrepreneur and have started my own company, had employees, and even tried to sell the company before my family moved to another state.
 I have a lot of excitement for life and love encouraging others around me.

 1. Creating Space For Your Kids To Encounter God